kubecost/kubecost-success/README.md

 ## Usage

 There are different use cases outlined in this repo.
-Enterprise customers should reach out to the Customer Success team (which includes support) and support if there are any questions about which configurations to apply or which steps to follow.
+Enterprise customers should reach out to the Customer Success team (which includes support) if there are any questions about which configurations to apply or which steps to follow.